fsulib/demo_repository_deployments/islandora/README.md

-# Demo Repository Deployments
+# Islandora Demo Deployments
-Resources for building a demo repository instance, either on a local VM or to AWS
+Resources for building a demo islandora instance, either on a local VM or to AWS